dd2480-group14-2024/assignment4/report.md

 What are your main take-aways from this project?
 What did you learn?

+The major thing we learned from this was about contributing to open source projects.
+We practiced getting involved in a project by first reading the documentation to get a grasp of what the project was about, and then found interesting issues to resolve.

 How did you grow as a team, using the Essence standard to evaluate yourself?

 Optional (point 6): How would you put your work in context with best software engineering practice?